GaloisInc/pirate/spec/elf_extensions.rst

 Linking Examples
 ----------------

-[Note: It would be nice to have an example with more meaningful file and enclave names]

 Compiling and linking an executable with two enclaves, ``foo`` and ``baz``, given two annotated source files ``zip.c`` and ``zap.c``,